Sweden in the Junior Eurovision Song Contest: History

 On 9 April 2010, TV4 decided to withdraw again from Junior Eurovision in Minsk.
 However, the European Broadcasting Union confirmed on 28 July 2010 that Sweden would participate in the contest, after SVT decided to return to the contest.
 On 24 January 2015, SVT announced the cancellation of Lilla Melodifestivalen as the national selection for the Junior Eurovision Song Contest, and instead plans to come up with a new contest.
 No details about this have been unveiled.
 On 29 June 2015, it was announced that SVT, the Swedish national broadcaster, would withdraw for one year and thus not compete for Sweden in the forthcoming contest in Bulgaria.
 TV4 was not prepared for a withdrawal and therefore ruled out participating.

-Sweden has yet to return to the Junior Eurovision Song Contest.
+In December 2021, it was reported that SVT sent a delegation to observe that year's contest in Paris although this was not verified.
+Representatives from Norway's NRK and Iceland's RÚV were confirmed to be in attendance.
+In May 2023, the EBU talked about how they can work to remove pressure on the participants from Junior Eurovision for the first time since 2005 in hopes that the Nordic broadcasters, including SVT, would approve.
+Later that year in October, the EBU launched a child safety and protection protocol that aims to remove pressure, in hopes of bringing back the Nordic countries in 2024 and beyond.
+Despite this, on 5 January 2024, SVT confirmed that Sweden would not return in 2024.